bshoshany/thread-pool/README.md

 The `constexpr` flag `BS::thread_pool_native_extensions` indicates whether the thread pool library was compiled with native extensions enabled.
 Note that the flag will be `false` if `BS_THREAD_POOL_NATIVE_EXTENSIONS` is defined but the operating system is unsupported.

-**Warning:** Please note that, as of v5.0.0 of the thread pool library, the native extensions have only been tested on **Windows 11 23H2, Ubuntu 24.10, and macOS 15.1**.
+**Warning:** Please note that the native extensions have only been tested on the operating systems listed above under [compiling and compatibility](#compiling-and-compatibility).
 They have not been tested on older versions of these operating systems, other Linux distributions, or any other operating systems, and are therefore not guaranteed to work on every system.
 If you encounter any issues, please report them on [the GitHub repository](https://github.com/bshoshany/thread-pool).

 ### Setting thread priority